dbhynds/componentizer/readme.md

 Create Advanced Custom Field groups to associate with component files.
 Each base component should have a field group associated with it.
 Multiple field groups can be created for the same component.
 However field groups variations should use identically `Field Names` (although labels can vary).
 Fields can be added or removed from variations.

 ### Associate Groups and Components
-Once field groups and component files have been created, navigate to "Settings > Componentizer" in the WordPress admin.
+Once field groups and component files have been created, navigate to "Appearance > Componentizer" in the WordPress admin.
 Assign each field group to a base component.
 Assign it a location if field groups should appear at the top or bottom of a page and not be sortable by the authors.

 After saving locations for field groups, reorder the top and bottom sections under "Location Orders". **Important: After changing the location of a field from sortable to top or bottom, the order must be resaved in order to go into effect.
 If you change a field group to top or bottom, save the page twice.**